FriendsOfShopware/FroshTools/README.md

 - **Task Logging**
   - Can be enabled with env `FROSH_TOOLS_TASK_LOGGING=1` in `.env`.
 This will create a log in `var/log/task_logging-xx.log`
     - Set `FROSH_TOOLS_TASK_LOGGING_INFO=1` in `.env` to log all tasks
-- **Feature Flag Manager**
+- **Shopware file checker**
-  - Provides the ability to enable or disable feature flags
+  - Checks if core files have been changed
 - **State Machine Visualisation**
   - basic view of order, transaction and delivery states